Saltwater vs. Chlorine Pools: Which is Right for You?

 Myth 2: Saltwater Pools Are Maintenance-Free

 While saltwater pools can require less maintenance than traditional chlorine pools, they are not maintenance-free.
 Regular monitoring of salt levels, pH, and chlorine levels is necessary.
-Additionally, the salt cell needs periodic cleaning and replacement.
+Additionally, the salt cell needs periodic cleaning and/or replacement.

 Myth 3: Saltwater Pools Are Corrosive to Pool Equipment